-Silica is everywhere: Almost every industry - from consumer goods such as toothpaste to high-tech components including microchips - uses synthetic amorphous silica (SAS) as a process aid or functional additive.
+Silica is everywhere: Almost every industry - from consumer goods such as toothpaste to high-tech components such as microchips or as a high-performance additive in modern coating formulations - uses synthetic amorphous silica (SAS) as a process aid or functional additive.
 It is a versatile substance with a wealth of properties.
 In 95 percent of all applications, silica plays a key role in the function and/or properties of the end product.